jnguyen0220/tinydb-helper/README.md

 ```

 ## Usage
-This package will install tinydb
+This package will install Tinydb

 ```python
 from tinydb_helper.helper import Table